carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 It is wrapped up in a complete runnable project, with a little command line interface, some self tests, and an example data logging application.

 ## What's new
+### v3.6.0
+Add `examples/usb_mass_storage` example which connects a Pico's USB mass storage (MSC) interface to an SD card, effectively turning it into an SD card USB dongle.
 ### v3.5.1
 Fix PlatformIO examples for earlephilhower / arduino-pico [Add new Pico SDK AON_Timer module #2489](https://github.com/earlephilhower/arduino-pico/issues/2489).
 ### v3.5.0